Christmas Cactus 'Care & Growing Guide' - Everything You Need to Know!

 Summer

-• During the summer months, your Christmas cactus will appreciate spending time outdoors in a shaded area.
+• During the summer months, your holiday cactus plants will appreciate spending time outdoors in a shaded area.
 Make sure to protect it from direct sunlight, as it can scorch the leaves.

 • Water your cactus regularly, keeping the soil consistently moist but not soggy.
 Remember to provide drainage to prevent root rot.